LukaWill/ProjectL38/README.md

 The follow workflow_4 until all GeneID have an Length.
 Download it in excel and remove the .0 to make it an integer.
 Then create a pivottable for the maximum length for each geneID.
 Rename the header and save as .txt (max_3, max_5, max_transcript)

 Run random_numbers.R
 change the random numbers into the same amount as upregulated DEGs and repeat for downregulated DEGs

+Download the Riboseq_sample-RNAseq_sample_.csv file make it an txt file and upload it in galaxy